You will meet resilient and welcoming people. Their warmth and spirit imprint a lasting memory, challenging preconceived notions.

 Seek out local music and forms of art to enrich your cultural connection.

-Try traditional dishes and dining experiences.
+Try traditional foods and dining experiences.

 Your actions while traveling aid preservation of local culture and environment.